dboddie-canonical-work/disgorged-docs/writing-local-plugins.rst

 Step 3: Write plugin
 --------------------

-Each plugin must adhere to the `Plugin API <snapcraft-plugin-api.md>`__.
+Each plugin must adhere to the :ref:`Plugin API <snapcraft-plugin-api>`.
 We won’t discuss it in depth here, but here’s our example:

 .. code:: python